 - Mad Hippie vitamin c serum – Most skincare products are just “smoothums” and bullshit.
 Vitamin C serum, applied at night, really makes a difference in your skin.
 You don’t have to buy this exact product.
 There are lots of recipes on the internet for making your own vitamin C serum that are also just as effective.
 This one is just handy for travel.

 - BB powder and lip balm – I rarely wear much makeup.
-There are lots of expensive BB powders out there but the best ones I have used were just purchased at 7-11 in Thailand.

 - Homemade shampoo